 3. The V2X layer provides the QoS Flow parameters to the AS layer for PC5 DRX determination.

-4. The AS layer determines the PC5 DRX parameter for the UE based on e.g. the QoS Flow parameters of V2X service message.
+4. The AS layer determines the individual PC5 DRX parameter for the UE based on e.g. the QoS Flow parameters of V2X service message.
+The UE1 uses the individual PC5 DRX parameter1 for data reception from UE2.

 5-6.
 The AS layer performs the PC5 DRX negotiation with peer UE of the unicast link by PC5 RRC signalling and with RAN1 by Uu RRC signalling.
+UE2 determines the individual PC5 DRX parameter2 for data reception from UE1and returns it to UE1.
+The PC5 DRX parameter2 may be same or different with the PC5 DRX parameter1, e.g. if UE2 only has one Unicast Link that is the current Unicast Link with UE1, then UE2 may generate an individual PC5 DRX parameter2 that is same with DRX parameter1; if UE2 has other Unicast Links with other UEs, then UE2 may generate an individual PC5 DRX parameter2 that is different with DRX parameter1.

 Editor's note: Whether and how the AS layer of UE and NG-RAN negotiate the PC5 DRX is up to RAN WGs to decide.

 7-8.
-[Optional] The AS layer may provide the PC5 DRX to the Application layer for adaption via the V2X layer.
+[Optional] The AS layer may provide the PC5 DRX parameter1 and DRX parameter2 to the Application layer for adaption via the V2X layer.

-9. For subsequent V2X services, if none of the existing PC5 DRX can be reused, a new PC5 DRX parameter will be established (see Step 1-Step 8).
+9. For subsequent V2X services of each UE, if the existing PC5 DRX cannot be reused, the UE should initiate the update procedure toward the other UE(s) to negotiate a new individual PC5 DRX parameter for its data reception (see Step 5-Step 8).

 6.3.3 Impacts on services, entities and interfaces